 - Finally, after being removed from the heat and manipulated, the light is cooled in front of a fan.

 An extruded metal strip embedded with LED lights is then attached to the straight edge of the fixture.
 When switched on, it sends light rays through the etched lines, giving the entire sheet an ethereal glow.
 Rather than just using an architectural fixture to project light, Gweilo transforms light itself into a stunning architectural structure.

-The company is fueled by its passion for well-lit spaces and its “understanding of lighting’s power to influence the ways in which we feel, behave, and even interact.”
+The company is fueled by its passion for well-lit spaces.
+Lightform is also committed to “understanding lighting’s power to influence the ways in which we feel, behave, and even interact.”